 The Center for the Study of Women, Science and Technology (WST) continues its program to support and to fund partnerships of undergraduates with faculty in research on women, science, and technology.

-Georgia Tech faculty who serve as WST mentors may apply for funds to support designated undergraduates pursuing research.
-Contact Dr. Mary Frank Fox for more information.
+Georgia Tech faculty who serve as WST mentors, and other Georgia Tech faculty members, may apply for funds to support designated undergraduates pursuing research with them on women, science, and technology.
+Contact Dr. Mary Frank Fox <firstname.lastname@example.org> for more information.

 Stempower is a mentoring program offered by Georgia Tech women students that encourages girls to explore STEM and learn key character values.
 Partnering with the Girl Scouts of Greater Atlanta, two Stempower mentors meet bimonthly with fourth- and fifth-grade girls in a given troop.